 Looking specifically at research into somatosensory cortex modulation using steady-state evoked potentials (SSEPs), low-level somatosensory responses have been induced directly using vibrations of a known frequency applied to a body part.
 These generate a frequency-locked steady-state evoked potential detectable at the scalp using EEG (Snyder, 1992; Tobimatsu et al., 1999), and are an index of the cortical response to a stimulus.
 This paradigm has been used with other sensory modalities to better understand the neural mechanisms underlying multisensory integration, with findings showing that presentation of temporally congruent auditory and visual stimuli significantly enhances the magnitude and inter-trial phase coherence of auditory and visual steady-state responses (Nozaradan et al., 2012).
-However, research has also found evidence of enhanced steady-state responses for within-modality stimulation of auditory and visual stimuli in isolation (Giani et al., 2012), in contrast to Nozaradan et al.’s findings regarding visuo-auditory combination.
-Research using vibrotactile stimulation has found greater increases in steady-state response magnitude when this corresponds with the amplitude modulation rate of stimulation (Colon et al., 2012; Rees et al., 1986) suggesting an entrainment of oscillatory activity to temporal features of sensory stimulation (Timora & Budd, 2018).
-Given these findings, we anticipate that somatosensory steady-state signals might change during the resizing illusion, due to the multisensory manipulations present, to give a potential index of changes in neural representations during the illusion.
+Research has also found evidence of enhanced steady-state responses for within-modality stimulation of auditory and visual stimuli in isolation (Giani et al., 2012), complementing Nozaradan et al.’s findings regarding visuo-auditory combination.
+Research using vibrotactile stimulation has found increases in steady-state response magnitude corresponding with the amplitude modulation rate of stimulation (Colon et al., 2012; Rees et al., 1986) suggesting an entrainment of oscillatory activity to temporal features of sensory stimulation (Timora & Budd, 2018).
+Given these findings, we anticipate that somatosensory steady-state signals might change during finger resizing illusions, due to the multisensory manipulations present, to give a potential index of changes in neural representations during the illusion.

 Several studies have investigated the analgesic effect of these resizing illusions, as they have been shown to reduce chronic pain in conditions such as osteoarthritis (Preston & Newport, 2011; Preston et al., 2020; Stanton et al., 2018), chronic back pain (Diers et al., 2013), and complex regional pain syndrome (Moseley, Parsons & Spence, 2008).
 However, the understanding of how these illusions reduce pain is still undetermined.
-It has been suggested chronic pain involves cortical misrepresentations of the size of the affected body part, however, it is unknown if resizing illusions affect this cortical misrepresentation, and if this is therefore what causes the reduction in pain.
+It has been suggested chronic pain involves cortical misrepresentations of the size of the affected body part (Boesch et al., 2016), however, it is unknown if resizing illusions affect this cortical misrepresentation, and if this is therefore what causes the reduction in pain.
 No study has yet used neuroimaging with a chronic pain population to determine the cortical activity correlated with this illusory analgesia.
-However, importantly, there has also not been research conducted using SSEPs in healthy participants, to understand what the cortical representations of these resizing illusions are like without the impact of a chronic pain condition.
+However, importantly, there has also not been research conducted using somatosensory steady state evoked potentials (SSEPs) in healthy participants, to understand what the cortical representations of these resizing illusions are like without the impact of a chronic pain condition.
 Therefore, the aim of this study is to examine potential changes in the somatosensory cortex during illusory finger resizing in healthy participants, using vibrotactile SSSEPs, to use as a basis for later investigations in a sample of chronic pain participants.
 If we can identify a link between illusory resizing and somatosensory cortex changes, this will enhance our understanding of what is happening in the brain during these illusions and will act as a reference for comparison with neural representations in individuals with chronic pain conditions.